wedeling/FabUQCampaign/README.md

 ## Detailed Examples

-### Executing a ensemble job on localhost
+### Executing an ensemble job on localhost
-In the examples folder there is a script which runs an EasyVVUQ SC campaign using FabSim3 for a simple advection-diffusion equation (ade) on the localhost.
+In the examples folder there is a script which runs an EasyVVUQ SC campaign using FabSim3 for a simple advection-diffusion equation (ade) finite-element solver on the localhost.
 The governing equations are:

 ![equation](https://latex.codecogs.com/gif.latex?%5Cfrac%7Bdu%7D%7Bdx%7D%20&plus;%20%5Cfrac%7B1%7D%7BPe%7D%5Cfrac%7Bd%5E2u%7D%7Bdx%7D%20%3D%20f),

-where the Peclet Numer (Pe) and forcing term (f) are the uncertain SC parameters.
+where the Peclet Number (Pe) and forcing term (f) are the uncertain SC parameters, and u is the velocity subject to Dirichlet boundary conditions u(0)=u(1)=0.

 The file *run_SC_Fab_campaign.py* contains the main script.
 The first 4 steps are the same as for an EasyVVUQ campaign that does not use FabSim to execute the runs:
  1. Create an EasyVVUQ campaign object, with *ade_input.json* as argument, which defines the UQ campaign.